Primary Advisor/Dissertation Chair

 Movies are an authentic and motivating resource for language instruction.
 They are also often viewed as a pacifier or a piece of candy in the classroom.
 This capstone aims to address the best practices for incorporating film into the English as a Foreign Language (EFL) classroom in order to teach critical 21st century skills such as visual literacy.
 A series of content-based lessons have been designed to promote critical thinking skills while simultaneously developing film and media literacy.
 This five-unit curriculum contains a series of edited film clips, PowerPoint slides, and supporting documents for EFL professionals who are looking to incorporate new literacies into their classrooms.

 Thurn, Benjamin James, "The Language of Movies: Using Film to Teach Visual Literacy in the EFL Classroom" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4174.